See DFO’s statement regarding Covid-19

 Who establishes the program requirements?

-proAction requirements are developed by industry experts, such as veterinarians and researchers.
+proAction requirements are developed by farmers and industry experts, such as veterinarians and researchers.

 When will proAction be implemented?

 The proAction program operates with six key modules.
-The Food Safety, Animal Care and Livestock Traceability modules have been implemented in Ontario.
-The biosecurity module implementation has begun, and the environment module will follow in 2021.
+Milk quality, Food Safety, Animal Care and Livestock Traceability modules are currently implemented in Ontario.
+The biosecurity module implementation began in September 2019, and the environment module will follow in fall 2021.

 Who delivers this program and performs the validations?